Space Assembly: The Cultural Negotiation of Space Science

 In recent years we have witnessed a rapid acceleration in the exploration, commercialisation and militarisation of Space.
 Scientific advancements in cosmology, supported by remote imaging, have been accompanied by the growing development of commercial satellite communications, space exploration and tourism, as well as an increasing presence of military space technology.
 But how are these activities - underpinned by techno-scientific development - being processed culturally, critically, creatively and ethically?

-Space Assembly: The Cultural Negotiation of Space Science is a two-day event hosted by Northumbria University’s ‘Space’ Interdisciplinary Research Theme (IDRT), scheduled as part of the festival programme, Institutional Fieldworking: CNoS@10, marking the tenth anniversary of The Cultural Negotiation of Science (CNoS) research group.
-The event offers an exploration of 1) cultural/civic perspectives on Space Science and how they intersect, influence, challenge and contribute to the work being carried out in techno-scientific fields and 2) new perspectives and methods of working between disciplinary cultures.
+Space Assembly: The Cultural Negotiation of Space Science was a two-day event hosted by Northumbria University’s ‘Space’ Interdisciplinary Research Theme (IDRT), scheduled as part of the festival programme, Institutional Fieldworking: CNoS@10, marking the tenth anniversary of The Cultural Negotiation of Science (CNoS) research group in November/December 2023.
+The event offered an exploration of 1) cultural/civic perspectives on Space Science and how they intersect, influence, challenge and contribute to the work being carried out in techno-scientific fields and 2) new perspectives and methods of working between disciplinary cultures.

 Provocations and Perspectives

-Alongside these provocations will be several short presentations offering perspectives from academics and practitioners working across the arts & humanities and science & engineering.
+Alongside these provocations were several short presentations offering perspectives from academics and practitioners working across the arts & humanities and science & engineering (see list of contributors below).

 Ways of Working

-Day 2 will comprise workshops held within laboratories and studios that explore methods of interdisciplinary working and exchange.
-Run by artists and scientists the workshops will create the opportunity to actively explore dialogues from Day 1 via practice.
-Through a range of approaches, questions such as environmental and social justice in relation to Space will be explored through the lens of high and low tech.
-Included will be workshops on Trans Planetary Architectures, ‘Performing’ Space and an Alternative Data Analysis workshop where participants are able to re-think approaches to the data sets that they work within their own disciplinary fields.
+Day 2 comprised workshops held within laboratories and studios that explored methods of interdisciplinary working and exchange.
+Run by artists and scientists the workshops created the opportunity to actively explore dialogues from Day 1 via practice.
+Through a range of approaches, questions such as environmental and social justice in relation to Space were explored through the lens of high and low tech.
+Included were workshops on Trans Planetary Architectures, ‘Performing’ Space and an Alternative Data Analysis workshop where participants were able to re-think approaches to the data sets that they work within their own disciplinary fields.

 • WORKSHOP #1: Alternative Data Analysis (ADA)